View the recent COVID-19 information for licensees

 There are things you will need to consider, including licence requirements, before applying for a licence to run a live music venue.

-This licence authorises the licensee to supply liquor on the licensed premises for consumption on the licensed premises.
+You will need to consider which licence type best suits your needs.
+An on-premises licence authorises the licensee to supply liquor on the licensed premises for consumption on the licensed premises.
+A general licence authorises the licensee to supply liquor for consumption on and off the licenced premises.
 A late night application must be completed when applying for a general licence or an on-premises licence where trading hours extend after 1am.

 Training for licence applicants helps potential licensees to understand their obligations under the Liquor Control Reform Act 1998.

 Applicants must complete mandatory training requirements, including Responsible Service of Alcohol, before a liquor licence is granted.

 If you are applying for a Late Night General or Late Night On Premises licence, licensees and the person in management control of the premises will be required to complete an Advanced RSA course within six months of a licence being granted.

 For a licence to be issued, the applicant must have the right to occupy the premises.
 You need to complete the Notification Declaration - right to occupy form which is located in the application kit.

 One of the following documents is required to determine a maximum patron capacity:

 For more information download the Maximum patron capacity fact sheet.